WOOx Technology: Design of the Active Driver

 In a loudspeaker system incorporating passive diaphragms, the term 'active driver' refers to the loudspeaker driver with the voice coil, to distinguish it from the 'passive' diaphragms which have no voice coil.
 In loudspeaker systems that rely on resonant augmentation of the output of the active driver (these include bass-reflex systems, passive radiator systems, bandpass systems, and transmission-line systems), the resonant system absorbs the acoustic load from the active loudspeaker driver, decreasing the necessary cone excursion to achieve high output at low frequencies.
 However, it is advantageous to have a loudspeaker driver with a strong magnetic structure for high electrical damping of the driver cone.
 This supplies the maximum possible force to the loudspeaker cone and creates the maximum possible excitation of the resonant system.

 The same is true for systems that use wOOx technology, in which the wOOx radiator absorbs the acoustic load from the active driver.
 Because the wOOx radiator is capable of greater excursion than the active driver without increasing distortion, it is desirable to excite the wOOx radiator as much as possible, to keep the excursion of the active driver at a minimum while maximizing the output of the loudspeaker system.
 Thus it is desirable to employ a more powerful magnetic structure.
-To protect the moving structure of the active driver from potential overexcursion, the driver is designed with a higher degree of mechanical excursion capability.
+To protect the moving structure of the active driver from potential over excursion, the driver is designed with a higher degree of mechanical excursion capability.

 Active equalization

 One benefit of the wOOx bass radiator (and passive radiators in general) when compared to the more common bass-reflex vents is that there is no possibility of air turbulence noise if the resonant system is greatly excited.
-As a result, additional equalization applied near the enclosure's tuning frequency can increase system output without generating extraneous noises or greatly increasing cone excursion of the active driver.
+As a result, additional equalization applied near the enclosure tuning frequency can increase system output without generating extraneous noises or greatly increasing cone excursion of the active driver.
 Many wOOx-equipped mini-stereo systems produced by Philips feature a three-level equalization control which applies additional bass equalization at frequencies which excite the wOOx bass radiator, improving the visceral 'impact' of the bass through the wOOx radiator's extreme air displacement capability.
 This use of active equalization to increase overall system output is the primary characteristic that differentiates wOOx technology from typical loudspeaker systems equipped with passive radiators.